wp-plugins/wp-easycart/readme.txt

 =1.0.18 =
 Be sure to backup all files and database before completing an upgrade of any kind.
 In the event an upgrade causes a conflict, you may revert back to this backup.
 =1.0.19 =
 Be sure to backup all files and database before completing an upgrade of any kind.
 In the event an upgrade causes a conflict, you may revert back to this backup.
+=1.0.20 =
+Be sure to backup all files and database before completing an upgrade of any kind.
+In the event an upgrade causes a conflict, you may revert back to this backup.